 4. Strong-Minded People Do Not Chase Immediate Gratification

-In today’s fast-paced world, we train ourselves to achieve things fast.
-When access to people and resources is at our fingertips, we chase immediate gratification, be that receiving a dress from Italy within 24 hours, getting feedback from the team in a different time zone, or accumulating the higher views on a new blog post.
+In today’s fast-paced world, we train our minds to achieve things fast.
+When access to people and resources are at our fingertips, we chase immediate gratification, whether receiving a dress from Italy within 24 hours, getting feedback from the team in a different time zone, or accumulating higher views on a new blog post.

 Strong-minded people understand that chasing immediate gratification is a road to a lot of anxiety and disappointment.
-Wanting things right now feeds inferiority complex, as there’s always somebody who got it faster, bigger, and better.
+Wanting things right now feeds an inferiority complex, as somebody has always got it faster, bigger, and better.

-Deferred gratification, on the other hand, does not facilitate comparisons.
-It cultivates patience in strong-minded people, regardless whether they are marathoners, who evenly spread their energy, or sprinters, who calmly wait for the time to start running at full speed.
+Deferred gratification, on the other hand, does not facilitate comparisons for a strong-willed person.
+It cultivates patience in strong-minded people, whether they are marathoners who evenly spread their energy or sprinters who calmly wait for the time to start running at full speed.

 Noticing where you seek immediate gratification allows you to pinpoint the sources of your daily anxiety doze.
 Limiting how many times you check social media and how often you communicate with people over messengers may be a good place to start fostering patience.
 Hearing “ding” from devices surrounding you may feel satisfying, but it can be just an illusion of actually getting things done.